Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 Relative filepaths are given relative to wherever the filepath is being given.
 For example, if you are in your home directory (`~`), and there is a folder named `files` with a file `file.txt` inside it, you could refer to this file with the filepath `files/file.txt`.
 However, if you were inside the directory `~/files`, using `files/file.txt` would no longer work because relative to where we are now, the `files` directory doesn't exist.
 The correct way to refer to `file.txt` would now just simply be `file.txt`.

 Absolute filepaths work regardless of what directory you're in.
-They typically specify something relative to the root directory, `/` or your home directory, `~`.
+They typically specify something relative to the root directory, `/`, or your home directory, `~`.
 The root directory is the top-level directory of your Linux operating system, you can display the contents by entering `ls /`.

-In our previous example, we used the relative filepath `files/file.txt` to refer to `file.txt` while we in our home directory.
+In our previous example, we used the relative filepath `files/file.txt` to refer to `file.txt` while we were in our home directory.
 If we were somewhere else on our system but still wanted to access `file.txt`, we could use the absolute filepath `~/files/file.txt`.
 This means 'start at my home directory, then go into the files folder and give me file.txt'.
 We could also specify this absolute filepath relative to the root directory: `/home/$USER/files/file.txt`.

 `$USER` is a special environment variable that holds whatever you set as your Linux username.
 There are many environment variables used across Linux, and all of them are referred to by using the ${NAME} syntax.

-A couple more things to note is that `..` refers to the directory one level above your current working directory, and `.` refers to the directory you are currently in. `.` is useful when you're copying something from an absolute filepath and want to drop it in your current directory, for example:
+A couple more things to note is that `..` refers to the directory one level above your current working directory, and `.` refers to the directory you are currently in. `.` is useful when you're copying files from somewhere else to your current directory, for example:

 ```sh
 $ cp ~/some/remote/directory/file.txt .